Getting started with http4s is easy. Let’s materialize an http4s

 At the end of the process, you’ll see:

-In addition to sbt build machinery, two Scala source files are
+In addition to sbt build machinery, a Scala source files are

 $ find . -name '*.scala'